demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCORE/README.md

 ## MobileIron Core - Getting Started

-1. Log in to the MobileIron Core Admin console
+1. Log in to the MobileIron Core Admin console.
-2. Open the `Users` top section
+2. Open the `Users` top section.
 3. Click on the `create local user` button.
-It is recommended to create a new user for the demisto integration specifically and not reuse an existing one.
+It is recommended to create a new user for the Cortex XSOAR integration specifically and not reuse an existing one.
 4. Make sure you enter all the details and keep note of the User ID (ex. demisto-api-user) and the password specifically.
-5. Click on the `Admins` top section
+5. Click on the `Admins` top section.
 6. Add the user you just created as an admin to the instance.
-6. When setting up the Demisto integration use User ID as the username and the password you defined as the MobileIron tenant credentials
+6. When setting up the Cortex XSOAR integration use User ID as the username and the password you defined as the MobileIron tenant credentials
-7. Click the `Test` button and ensure the connection can be established
+7. Click the `Test` button and ensure the connection can be established.

 Refer to the API documentation at the MobileIron community for more details on setting up the API user.

 ### MobileIron Core - Spaces

-In case you are dividing the devices into different spaces, it is important to make sure the integration points to the correct `Device Admin Space ID`.
+If you are dividing the devices into different spaces, it is important to make sure the integration points to the correct `Device Admin Space ID`.

-This is in most cases set to the value *1* for the global space id
+In most cases, this is set to the value *1* for the global space ID.

 ### Setting up pre-processing rules

-In case you are using the fetch incidents option its advisable to set-up a pre-processing rule in order to filter out any duplicates that might show up as part of the command.
+If you are using the fetch incidents option it is advisable to set-up a pre-processing rule in order to filter out any duplicates that might show up as part of the command.

-- Inside the Demisto XSOAR admin go to Settings -> Integrations -> Pre-Processing Rules
+- Inside the Cortex XSOAR admin go to Settings -> Integrations -> Pre-Processing Rules.
-- In *Step 1* add a rule for *Type* equals *MobileIron Core Device Incident*
+- In *Step 1* add a rule for *Type* equals *MobileIron Core Device Incident*.
-- In *Step 2* select *Drop and Update*
+- In *Step 2* select *Drop and Update*.
-- In *Step 3* select *Link to oldest incident* created within the last *15 days* and check the checkbox next to *Search closed incidents*
+- In *Step 3* select *Link to oldest incident* created within the last *15 days* and check the checkbox next to *Search closed incidents*.
-- Add an *AND* statement and enter *MobileIron Device ID* of existing incident is identical to the one of the incoming incident
+- Add an *AND* statement and enter *MobileIron Device ID* of existing incident is identical to the one of the incoming incident.
-- Save
+- Save.

 Here is an example image of the rule